1899 Philadelphia Phillies

 History, Comments, Contributions

 The 1899 Philadelphia Phillies were an excellent team, winning 94 games and losing only 58.
 They finished six games behind the pennant-winning 1899 Brooklyn Superbas and one game behind the 1899 Boston Beaneaters.
-The team's attendance at the Baker Bowl of 388,933 was the tops in the 1899 National League.
+The team's attendance at the National League Park of 388,933 was the tops in the National League.

 The team started strong in April but fell out of first place for the last time during a sub-.500 May.
 Thereafter, although they played .697 ball in June and later .677 ball in August, they couldn't catch the streaking 1899 Superbas who never left first place after getting there on May 22.

-Although we remember the Baker Bowl as a hitters' park, in 1899 it was a bit of a pitchers' park compared to other fields that year.
+Although we remember National League Park, later nicknamed the Baker Bowl, as a hitters' park, in 1899 it was a bit of a pitchers' park compared to other fields that year.
 The Phillies batters, however, were the best in the league although they were the youngest team.

 The Phillies had some truly famous names: Ed Delahanty, a 31-year-old veteran, hit .410; he led the league in batting average, slugging, hits, total bases, doubles, RBI, OPS+ and Runs Created.
 Nap Lajoie, at 24 years of age having his best year so far although he was able to appear in only 77 games, hit .378.
 Elmer Flick, even younger at age 23, hit .342.
 Catcher Ed McFarland hit .333, impressive for a catcher, and had his best year in the majors with the bat.
 Roy Thomas hit .325 and added 115 walks for an OBP of .457; Thomas also led the team with 42 stolen bases.